28nitin07/regform/public/markdown/FAQ.md

 ### Q: Food and Refreshments
 A: Participants can purchase food & snacks from the university’s mess by buying food coupons, or can directly access the third-party food outlets/vendors on campus.

+## Matches & Fixtures:

+### Q: What are the tentative match timings?
+A: The matches will happen between 8AM and 8PM (possibility for delays in some cases and sports)

+### Q: When can I get to know the match schedule?
+A: The exact schedule will be released closer to the day of the match.

 ## Technical Issues